Review signals (sentiment & quality)

 Last updated: April 18, 2026

 Every BetterReviews submission goes through a post-submit analysis pass that scores the review on two axes — sentiment (how the customer feels) and quality (how useful the review is for other shoppers).
-You’ll see both in the Signals row of the review detail modal, and the quality score also powers the optional auto-approve rule in Collect → Auto-approval.
+You’ll see both in the Signals row of the review detail modal, and both signals feed the auto-moderation preset you configure in Collect → Auto-moderation.

 Sentiment